Remote Agent Polling

 # Polling Execution Time

-The polling execution time indicates how long it takes for the remote agent to process and collect data (via SNMP, IPMI, Ping, etc.) for all the devices assigned to it.
+The polling execution time indicates how long it takes for the remote agent to process and collect data (via SNMP, Redfish, Ping, etc.) for all the devices assigned to it.
 You can monitor this metric directly in the Remote Agent's Polling Status widget.

 If the execution time exceeds 600 seconds (10 minutes), the agent is overloaded.
 When this happens, EasyDCIM will display the following warning: